taha7ussein007/365_Data_Science/README.md

 #### Audio Books Classification
 It relates to the audio versions of books ONLY.
 Each customer in the database has made a purchase at least once, that's why he/she is in the database.
 We want to create a machine learning algorithm based on our available data that can predict if a customer will buy again from the Audiobook company.

+#### Absenteeism Prediction
+Explore if employee regularly staying away from work with a good reason or not.